strapi/strapi/packages/providers/upload-rackspace/README.md

 ## Configuration

 - `provider` defines the name of the provider
 - `providerOptions` is passed down during the construction of the provider. (ex: `createClient(config)`).
 [Complete list of options](https://github.com/pkgcloud/pkgcloud/blob/master/docs/providers/rackspace/README.md).
 The implementation is based on the package `pkgcloud`.
-[Documentation](https://github.com/pkgcloud/pkgcloud#storage).
+[Documentation](https://github.com/pkgcloud/pkgcloud#storage)
 - `actionOptions` is passed directly to each method respectively allowing for custom options.
-You can see the complete list of [upload options](https://github.com/pkgcloud/pkgcloud#upload-a-file) and [delete options](https://github.com/pkgcloud/pkgcloud/blob/master/docs/providers/rackspace/storage.md#clientremovefilecontainer-file-functionerr-result--)
+You can find the complete list of [upload/ uploadStream options](https://github.com/pkgcloud/pkgcloud#upload-a-file) and [delete options](https://github.com/pkgcloud/pkgcloud/blob/master/docs/providers/rackspace/storage.md#clientremovefilecontainer-file-functionerr-result--)

 See the [documentation about using a provider](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#using-a-provider) for information on installing and using a provider.
 To understand how environment variables are used in Strapi, please refer to the [documentation about environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables).